 How did Ignatius develop a following?

-Soon, in a chapel outside Paris, Ignatius and six other men professed religious vows of poverty and chastity to bind themselves more closely together in their dedication to God and “the help of souls.”
+During Ignatius’ conversion process, he recognized his lack of formal education and training in the humanities, philosophy and theology.
+Already in his 30s, Ignatius went to school to pursue an education.
+While finishing his studies at the University of Paris, Ignatius’ experience of God and his boundless spirit captivated other students.
+Soon after, in a chapel in Montmartre outside Paris, Ignatius and six of his university friends professed religious vows of poverty and chastity to bind themselves more closely together in their dedication to God and “the betterment of souls.”
 These companions, who called themselves “friends in the Lord,” would eventually become the first Jesuits, officially known as the Society of Jesus (hence the S.J. behind Jesuits’ last names).

 How did the Jesuits become associated with education?

 After entering the Society, men pursue a decade-long course of studies and spiritual formation before being ordained to the priesthood.
 Many also earn advanced degrees in a wide variety of academic disciplines.
-For instance, the Georgetown Jesuit community has been home to actors, astronomers, poets, politicians, playwrights, physicians, lawyers, sculptors, painters and professors of every field.
-Not all Jesuits serve as priests.
-There are Jesuit brothers, several of whom live and work at Georgetown, including the administrator of the community.
+The Georgetown Jesuit community has thus been home to actors, astronomers, poets, politicians, playwrights, physicians, lawyers, sculptors, painters and professors of every field.
+Most but not all Jesuits serve as priests.
+There are also Jesuit brothers, several of whom live and work here at Georgetown.

-How is this tradition continued at Georgetown today?
+How does this tradition continue at Georgetown today?

 - Provide students with knowledge and skills to excel in whatever field they choose.

 - Contribute to the education of women and men as good citizens, people of competence, conscience and compassion dedicated to the service of faith and the promotion of justice.